ameliejyc/near-enough/README.md

 # Learnings

 - I deployed to testnet server but GitHub thought it was mainline due to the config.js setup, so I amended according to [this](https://stackoverflow.com/questions/69952774/reactjs-not-call-method-from-smart-contract-near-on-product-testnet-does-not).
+- JavaScript numbers and AssemblyScript numbers are totally different beasts and I still have a lot of work to do to get familiar with AS numbers.
-- I am still getting used to the development environent but so far I think this:
+- I am getting used to the development environent but so far I think this:
   - Having scripts run method calls seems more effort up front, but pays off in the long run to not have to write things out on the command line.
   - Think carefully up front about types in the contract model.
-Changing the types after already having items in storage may lead to a lot of errors.
+Changing the types after already having items in storage may lead to a lot of type errors.

+---

-The rest of the README contains helpful setup notes from [create-near-app].
+The remainder of this README contains helpful setup notes from [create-near-app].

 ---